-[ assessment only ]
+[ assessment team only ]

-Dr. Kippes has been a licensed clinical psychologist since 1988.
+Dr. Kippes (he/his) has been a licensed clinical psychologist since 1988.
 He completed undergraduate training in Colorado, beginning with Chemistry and Biology at the University of Northern Colorado.
 He further developed a background in Analytical and Biochemistry before completing a second Bachelor’s degree in Psychology at Colorado State University.

 He then received his masters and doctoral degrees in Clinical Psychology at Washington State University, and he completed his internship in the Department of Psychiatry at the University of Washington in Seattle.
 Dr. Kippes then completed an NIH post-doctoral fellowship in pain management at the University of Washington and the Fred Hutchinson Cancer Research Center with a concurrent emphasis on the neuropsychology of cancer-related issues and the pharmacology of pain management.
 He worked extensively with cancer patients on methods of reducing treatment side effects and had a private therapy and consultation practice in Seattle.